carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/bugprone-argument-comment.rst

    underscores and case when comparing names -- otherwise they are taken into account.

+.. option:: IgnoreSingleArgument
+   When true, the check will ignore the single argument.

 .. option:: CommentBoolLiterals

    When true, the check will add argument comments in the format